Find Affordable College Courses

 The following schools top our list of the Most Popular Film, Video & Photographic Arts Bachelor's Degree Colleges.

 Our analysis found Arizona State University - Tempe to be the most popular school for film, video and photographic arts students who want to pursue a bachelor’s degree in the Southwest Region .
-Located in the midsize city of Tempe, ASU - Tempe is a public college with a very large student population.
+Located in the midsize city of Tempe, ASU - Tempe is a public school with a very large student population.

 Of the 151 students majoring in film at ASU - Tempe, 55% are male and 45% are female.